MattMattV/my-stars/README.md

 - [liquidprompt](https://github.com/nojhan/liquidprompt) - A full-featured & carefully designed adaptive prompt for Bash & Zsh
 - [docker-clean](https://github.com/ZZROTDesign/docker-clean) - A script that cleans docker containers, images, volumes, and networks.
 - [testssl.sh](https://github.com/drwetter/testssl.sh) - Testing TLS/SSL encryption anywhere on any port
-- [wttr.in](https://github.com/chubin/wttr.in) - Web frontend for wego
+- [wttr.in](https://github.com/chubin/wttr.in) - :partly_sunny: The right way to check the weather
 - [mella](https://github.com/florianbeer/mella) - ☁️ ownCloud upload via WebDAV using curl
 - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven (with 1,000+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [docker-zabbix](https://github.com/berngp/docker-zabbix) - Docker Container running a Zabbix Server and Zabbix Web UI.